 Tuesday, November 20, shifts run all day beginning at 6am

 Since 2001, this grassroots organization has delivered more than 70,000 complete Thanksgiving meals to New York City families in shelters.
-Join with 400 volunteers to pack and deliver meals.
+Join with 300 volunteers to pack and deliver meals.
 All ages can participate, but volunteers younger than 18 must be accompanied by an adult and have a signed waiver.
+Registration is available online.

 Thanksgiving Morning Meal Delivery — Citywide